-The budget submission of provincial departments and public entities to the Provincial Treasury must be submitted by the Accounting Officer of the department and accompanied by a signed covering letter confirming that the submission is the expression of the department's strategic direction with regards to any budget baseline changes that have resulted from budget deliberations of its executive management.
+The primary budget submission of a national department must be submitted by the Accounting Officer of the department and accompanied by a signed covering letter confirming that the submission is the expression of the department's strategic direction with regards to any budget baseline changes that have resulted from budget deliberations of its executive management.

-A comprehensive submission, covering all the expenditure proposed for appropriation for provincial departments and public entities, including transfers to institutions and other spheres of government, is required.
+A comprehensive submission, covering all the expenditure proposed for appropriation for a vote, including transfers to institutions and other spheres of government within the budget vote, is required.

-In cases where a department makes a transfer to or performs an oversight role of other government institutions, the submissions of these institutions should be prepared under the guidance of the accounting officer of the provincial department, in collaboration with all institutions that report to that executive authority.
-An endorsement letter from the accounting officer of the department must be submitted.
+In cases where a department makes a transfer to or performs an oversight role of other government institutions, the submissions of these institutions should be prepared under the guidance of the accounting officer of the national department, in collaboration with all institutions that report to that executive authority.
+An endorsement letter from the accounting officer of the executive department must be submitted.